PotatoLord1234/EaglercraftX-Newclient/README.md

-# EaglercraftX-Newclient
+# PotatoCraft

-Eaglercraft X with new textures

-first client mod

-dont use this!! it is outdated
+This is a fork of EaglercraftX-Newclient